 If you want a bargain-priced all-in-one inkjet that won’t drown you in maintenance costs, the Canon Pixma MG3620 is a great option.

-For $80, it will let you print, copy, and scan to your heart’s content.
-And when you factor in the estimated yearly ink cost of $108, your overall investment remains relatively low for an inkjet.
+It will let you print, copy, and scan to your heart’s content.
+And when you factor in the estimated yearly ink cost of $56, your overall investment remains relatively low for an inkjet.

-On the downside, you have to replace the entire color ink cartridge each time a single shade runs out.
+On the downside, you have to replace the entire color ink cartridge each time a single shade runs out, so you can’t print black text when the cyan is gone.
 And while the model gets a solid rating for photo quality, it’s just okay for text quality.
 But if you’re using it to spit out forms and driving directions, that might not matter much.

 Size: 10.5 inches high x 14.9 inches wide x 21.7 inches deep